MaanavKhaitan/portfolio-gallery/README.md

 # portfolio-gallery
-Website to organize and present sample portfolio of projects.
+Website to organize and present a sample portfolio of projects.